RiversGravity/RiversGravity/README.md

 # Hello, World! 👋

-I have a passion for harnessing the power of AI to foster human connections.
+My passion is harnessing the power of AI to foster human connections.

 I'm on an exciting journey to develop an innovative AI-driven platform that aims to bridge the loneliness gap in our modern world.